Rationality

-Rationality is the quality of being guided by or based on reasons.
-In this regard, a person acts rationally if they have a good reason for what they do or a belief is rational if it is based on strong evidence.
-This quality can apply to an ability, as in rational animal, to a psychological process, like reasoning, to mental states, such as beliefs and intentions, or to persons who possess these other forms of rationality.
+Rationality is the quality of being guided by or based on reason.
+In this regard, a person acts rationally if they have a good reason for what they do, or a belief is rational if it is based on strong evidence.
+This quality can apply to an ability, as in a rational animal, to a psychological process, like reasoning, to mental states, such as beliefs and intentions, or to persons who possess these other forms of rationality.
 A thing that lacks rationality is either arational, if it is outside the domain of rational evaluation, or irrational, if it belongs to this domain but does not fulfill its standards.

-There are many discussions about the essential features shared by all forms of rationality.
+There are many discussions about the essential features shared by all forms, or accounts, of rationality.
 According to reason-responsiveness accounts, to be rational is to be responsive to reasons.
 For example, dark clouds are a reason for taking an umbrella, which is why it is rational for an agent to do so in response.
 An important rival to this approach are coherence-based accounts, which define rationality as internal coherence among the agent's mental states.
 Many rules of coherence have been suggested in this regard, for example, that one should not hold contradictory beliefs or that one should intend to do something if one believes that one should do it.

 Goal-based accounts characterize rationality in relation to goals, such as acquiring truth in the case of theoretical rationality.
 Internalists believe that rationality depends only on the person's mind.
 Externalists contend that external factors may also be relevant.
 Debates about the normativity of rationality concern the question of whether one should always be rational.
-A further discussion is whether rationality requires that all beliefs are reviewed from scratch rather than trusting pre-existing beliefs.
+A further discussion is whether rationality requires that all beliefs be reviewed from scratch rather than trusting pre-existing beliefs.